ibm-cloud-docs/containers/cs_integrations_service_binding.md

   {: screen}
 * **Service credentials**: To use your existing service credentials, specify the `--key` flag in the `ibmcloud ks cluster service bind` command and provide the name of your service credentials. {{site.data.keyword.cloud_notm}} service binding automatically creates a Kubernetes secret with your existing service credentials.

-**What if I want to use service credentials that use the private service endpoint?**
+**What if I want to use service credentials that use the private cloud service endpoint?**

-By default, the `ibmcloud ks cluster service bind` command creates service credentials with the public service endpoint.
-To use the private service endpoint, you must manually create service credentials for your service that use the private service endpoint, and then use the `--key` option to specify the name of the existing service credentials.
+By default, the `ibmcloud ks cluster service bind` command creates service credentials with the public cloud service endpoint.
+To use the private cloud service endpoint, you must manually create service credentials for your service that use the private cloud service endpoint, and then use the `--key` option to specify the name of the existing service credentials.

-Your service might not yet support private service endpoints.
-If you have a private-only cluster, you must use service credentials that use the private service endpoint, or open up the public IP address and port to connect to your service.
+Your service might not yet support private cloud service endpoints.
+If you have a private-only cluster, you must use service credentials that use the private cloud service endpoint, or open up the public IP address and port to connect to your service.

 **Can I use all {{site.data.keyword.cloud_notm}} services in my cluster?**